Greatness, it is said, is not merely achieving excellence, but in achieving excellence consistently.

-New employee onboarding is the first opportunity an organization has to build foundational knowledge with their new hires — everything from functional questions like how to use internal systems and sign up for benefits packages to matters of greater importance: organizational values, standards of performance, and what defines success.
+New employee onboarding is the first opportunity an organization has to build foundational knowledge with their new hires — everything from functional skills, like how to use internal systems and sign up for benefits packages, to matters of greater importance: organizational values, standards of performance, and what defines success.
 Altogether, it’s the information every member of your team needs in order to do the best work.

 New hires, too, have come to depend on effective onboarding — and feel lost without it.
 According to a survey of employees who had quit a job within six months of starting: